bxcd/pagefetch/README.md

 # pagefetch

-An app for demonstrating pagination of data fetched from a remote datasource with different datasource types.
+An app for demonstrating pagination of data fetched from a remote datasource with different datasource key types.

 ## Attribution